Search the Omeda Knowledge Base

 This tab allows users more options for managing which part(s) of a site are metered and allows them to target specific parts of a site more easily.

-- Target Pages using Olytics Parameters: Personalizations can be targeted to appear on sites based on their Olytics.Fire parameters.
-The link can be clicked to open a modal where Olytics parameters can be selected for targeting from a drop down and values can be added.
+- Target or Exclude Pages using Olytics Parameters: Personalizations can be targeted to appear or on sites based on their Olytics.Fire parameters or excluded based on the Olytics.Fire Parameters.
+The link can be clicked to open a modal where Olytics parameters can be selected from a drop down and values can be added.
 Multiple parameters and their values can be targeted using AND or OR conditions.
+To exclude, check the exclude checkbox that appears.

 - Target this Meter to Only Specific URL Pattern(s): This will only display the meter if the site contains the provided URL patterns.
 Therefore, you can do a wildcard match that will display the meter on all the the sites that have the URL inclusive of the site.